Oslandia/workshop-qwc2/workshop.md

 ### QGIS Server 3

+QGIS 2.18 is rather old, and the QGIS Server implementation has been greatly improved (and fixed!) in QGIS 3.
+So we're going to use QGIS Server 3 in the rest of the workshop.

+The workshop VM has QGIS Server 3 installed already.
+It is installed as a Docker image.
+You can do `docker images` in a console to verify that the `qgis-exec` Docker image is present.

 ## Install and use the QWC2 demo app

 ## Add a new map to the QWC2 app